The Kerr/CFT correspondence and its extensions: a comprehensive review: Introduction

 \section{Introduction}

-It is known since the work of Bardeen, Bekenstein, Carter and Hawking \cite{Bekenstein:1972tm,Bardeen:1973gs,Hawking:1974sw} that black holes are thermodynamical systems equipped with a temperature and an entropy.
+It is known since the work of Bardeen, Bekenstein, Carter and Hawking~\cite{Bekenstein:1972tm,Bardeen:1973gs,Hawking:1974sw} that black holes are thermodynamical systems equipped with a temperature and an entropy.
 In analogy to Bolzmann's statistical theory of gases, one expects that the entropy of black holes counts microscopic degrees of freedom.
 Understanding what these degrees of freedom actually are is one of the main challenges that a theory of quantum gravity should address.

-Since the advent of string theory, many black holes enjoying supersymmetry have been understood microscopically.
-In many cases, supersymmetry and its non-renormalization theorems allow to map the black hole states to dual states in a weakly coupled description, which also provides a method to microscopically reproduce Hawking radiation, see \cite{Strominger:1996sh,Callan:1996dv} and subsequent work.
-For all supersymmetric black holes that contain in their near-horizon limit a factor of three-dimensional anti-de Sitter spacetime $AdS_3$ or a quotient thereof, a simpler microscopic model is available.
-Since quantum gravity in asymptotically $AdS_3$ geometries is described by a two-dimensional conformal field theory ($2d$ CFT) \cite{Brown:1986nw,Strominger:1998eq}, one can account for the entropy and the Hawking radiation of these supersymmetric or nearly supersymmetric black holes using only the universal properties of a dual CFT description defined in the near-horizon region \cite{Maldacena:1997ih,Cvetic:1997xv} (for reviews, see \cite{Gubser:1998ex,David:2002wn}).
-Ultraviolet completions of these $AdS/CFT$ correspondences can be constructed using string theory \cite{Maldacena:1998re,Witten:1998qj}.
+Since the advent of string theory, several black holes enjoying supersymmetry have been understood microscopically.
+In such cases, supersymmetry and its non-renormalization theorems allow to map the black hole states to dual states in a weakly-coupled description in terms of elementary strings and D-branes, which also provides a method to microscopically reproduce Hawking radiation slightly away from extremality~\cite{Strominger:1996sh,Callan:1996dv}, see \cite{Gubser:1998ex,David:2002wn,Dabholkar:2012zz} for reviews.

-These results can be contrasted with the challenge of describing astrophysical black holes which are non-supersymmetric and non-extremal, for which these methods cannot be directly applied.
+These results can be contrasted with the challenge of describing astrophysical black holes that are non-supersymmetric and non-extremal, for which these methods cannot be directly applied.
 Astrophysical black holes are generically rotating and have approximately zero electromagnetic charge.
-The main physical focus should be therefore to understand the microstates of the Kerr black hole and to a smaller extent the microstates of the Schwarzschild, the Kerr-Newman and the Reissner-Nordstr\"om black hole.
+Therefore, the main physical focus should be to understand the microstates of the Kerr black hole and to a smaller extent the microstates of the Schwarzschild, the Kerr--Newman and the Reissner--Nordstr\"om black hole.